inpsyde/composer-asset-compiler/README.md

 #### Exclude packages

 `"packages"` can also be used to _exclude_ some packages.

-If  `"auto-discover"` is `true` the root package has no knowledge over what packages will be compiled, but there might be the need to exclude a particular object (or a particular set of objects).
+When `"auto-discover"` is `true` the root package has no knowledge over what packages will be compiled, but there might be the need to exclude a particular package (or a particular set of packages).

 This can be done by setting the target package(s) to `false`.

 For example: